Lekë Dukagjini: Biography

 The Dukagjini Principality stretched from Northern Albania and into modern Kosovo.
 The western part of Kosovo, sometimes referred to as Rrafshi i Dukagjinit or Dukagjin, takes its name after the Dukagjini family.
 Until 1444 he was pronoier of Koja Zaharia.
-He took over the county from his father Prince Pal II Dukagjini in 1446, who appears to have died of apoplexy.
+He succeeded his father Pal II as ruler of Dukagjini who appeared to have died of apoplexy in 1446.

-Dukagjini fought under the command of Skanderbeg against the Ottomans during the last two years of the legendary war of Skanderbeg.
-During times of peace they also fought against one another, as Albanian loyalties came and went during that period of their history.
-Lekë Dukagjini ambushed and killed Lekë Zaharia Altisferi, prince of Dagnum.
+Dukagjini fought under the command of Skanderbeg against the Ottomans within the last two years of Skanderbeg’s rebellion.
+He also had a strong rivalry between him and Albanian nobleman Lekë Zaharia.
 The two princes had been in dispute over who should marry Irene Dushmani.
 Irene was the only child of Lekë Dushmani, prince of Zadrima.
 In 1445, the Albanian princes had been invited to the wedding of Skanderbeg's younger sister, Mamica, who was being married to Muzaka Thopia.
 Irene entered the wedding and hostilities began.
 Dukagjini asked Irene to marry him but Zaharia, drunk, saw this and assaulted Dukagjini.
 Some princes attempted to stop the fight, but only more people became involved, resulting in several deaths until peace was established.
 Neither of the two antagonists had suffered any physical damage, but after the event Dukagjini was morally humiliated.
 Two years later, in 1447, in an act of revenge, Dukagjini ambushed and killed Zaharia.

 However, original Venetian documents contradict this account by showing that this murder happened in 1444.
 According to Venetian chronicler Stefano Magno it was Nicholas Dukagjin, Zaharia's vassal, who killed Lekë Zaharia in the battle, not Lekë as stated by Marin Barleti.

 Nonetheless, the death of Zaharia left his princedom with no successor, resulting in his mother handing the fortress over to Venetian Albania, a stretch of possessions of the Republic of Venice.
 When Skanderbeg tried (unsuccessfully) to capture Dagnum in 1447 this began the Albanian–Venetian War (1447–1448).
 In March 1451 Lekë Dukagjini and Božidar Dushmani planned to attack Venetian controlled Drivast.
 Their plot was discovered and Božidar was forced to flee into exile.

 In 1459 Skanderbeg's forces captured the fortress of Sati from the Ottoman Empire and Skanderbeg ceded it to Venice in order to secure a cordial relationship with Signoria before he sent his troops to Italy to help King Ferdinand to regain and maintain his kingdom after the death of king Alfonso V of Aragon.
 Before the Venetians took over the control of Sati, Skanderbeg captured it and the surrounding area, driving Lekë Dukagjini and his forces away, because he was opposed to Skanderbeg and destroyed Sati before the Venetian takeover.

-Dukagjini continued to fight with limited success against the Ottoman Empire, carrying on as the leader of the League of Lezhë after the death of Skanderbeg, until 1479.
+Dukagjini continued to fight with limited success against the Ottoman Empire, succeeding as the military leader of the League of Lezhë after the death of Skanderbeg, until 1479.
 At times his forces united with the Venetians with the blessing of the Pope.

+Family

+Lekë Dukagjini married Theodora Muzaka with whom he had no issue.
+However, he did have two natural sons: